 If you show that you have a lot of equity in the house that you live in but you are no longer making money and what you make is enough to keep you afloat then you are a good candidate for the uncollectible status.

 So, the uncollectible status as we explained it so far is the status that is ideally suited for people with assets but no cash flow to pay the debt.
 The key word here is “ideally”.
 Does it mean that those people are the only category of people that will benefit from such tax resolution?
 The answer is no.

-Difference between Currently Not Collectible and Other Programs
+Currently Not Collectible vs Other Tax Settlement Programs

 Generally speaking people who qualify for an offer in compromise will qualify for the uncollectible status.
 The opposite is not true because you could qualify for the uncollectible status but not for the offer in compromise because you may have assets that exceed your debt.

 Another question is if you qualify for an offer in compromise and the uncollectible status, which one should we choose and why?
 Again, in general we should choose the offer in compromise every time we can.

 Unlike an offer in compromise, the uncollectible status as a solution to your tax problem will not give you permanent tax relief (except when the collection statute lapses).
 Offer in compromise does.
 If you are interested, we specialize in providing tax relief in Houston, TX.

 When the government declares you as currently not collectible, they are in essence freezing your account in the computer and stop collection actions such as bank levies, wage garnishments or property seizure against you.
 They may send you annual statements to remind you of the tax debt.
 The meter in the IRS computer continues on ticking and thus they continue to charge you interest and penalties if applicable.